NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 sim.run(until=200)
 ```

 It should finish in less than a second.
-We can analyze and visualize the fields with Python's [NumPy](http://www.numpy.org/) and [matplotlib](https://matplotlib.org/) libraries:
+We can analyze and visualize the fields with the NumPy and Matplotlib libraries:

 ```py
 import numpy as np